Edward Ester, Ph.D

 Asal is a second year PhD student in FAU Brain Institute Graduate Neuroscience Training program.
 She received her BS in Psychology from The University of Texas at Arlington.
 Her research interests lie at the intersection of perception and memory.
-In her spare time Asal enjoys music, reading, cooking, and cats.
+In her spare time Asal enjoys music, reading, cooking, and playing with cats.

 Ashley DiPuma, BS

 Ashley is a first-year student in the Psychology Department's MA program.
 She graduated from FAU in 2018 with degrees from the Neuroscience & Behavior and Chemistry programs.
 Her research interests include neurochemistry, neurodegeneration, behavioral and cognitive neuroscience.
 Her hobbies include reading, playing video games, and crocheting.

 Subhosit Ray, MS